HugoFranc/Crypto-Calculator/README.md

 Cryptocurrency calculator mobile application for iOS and Android using the Flutter

-Integrates the coinlayer API to deliver accurate and up-to-date information on a variety of currencies, including current prices and also implemented a feature enabling users to per- form conversions between any two currencies of their choice.
+Integrates the coinlayer API to deliver accurate and up-to-date information on a variety of currencies, including current prices and also implemented a feature enabling users to perform conversions between any two currencies of their choice.

 ## Getting Started